 - From the dialog box firstly, you have to select Table/Range.
 Which will be auto-selected here.

 - Thirdly, you have to choose the Location.
-Here, I have chosen the new Location as B12 cell.
+Here, I have chosen the new location as the B12 cell.

 - Finally, you must click on OK to get the changes.